munificent/game-programming-patterns/book/event-queue.markdown

 Many games use event queues as a key part of their communication structure, and you can spend a ton of time designing all sorts of complex routing and filtering for messages.
-But, before you go off and build something like the Los Angeles telephone switchboard, I encourage you to start simple.
+But before you go off and build something like the Los Angeles telephone switchboard, I encourage you to start simple.
 Here's a few starter questions to consider: